-Once the chicken has brined for about 2 hours, remove the chicken from the fridge and rinse it really well under cold water.
+Once the chicken has brined for about 2 hours, remove the chicken from the fridge.
+No need to rinse but you can if you are so inclined.

 Lay the chicken onto paper towels to drain and while they are laying there, pat the top and sides with a paper towel to help dry them.

-Ultimately we want the chicken skin to be somewhat crispy and drying them out some before you place them on the grates will help.
+Ultimately we want the chicken skin to have a good bite-through texture and drying them out some before you place them on the grates will help.

-We want to place the seasoning on the meat itself rather than on the chicken skin and in order to do that, we have to pull back the skin so we can get to the meat.
+We want to place Jeff’s original rub on the meat itself rather than on the chicken skin and in order to do that, we have to pull back the skin so we can get to the meat.

 This is not difficult to do and it also gives you a chance to get rid of any extra fat that might be under or around the skin.